-You can ensure there is help available for students, by making a gift to the Hardship Fund today.
+You can ensure there is help available for students like Joe, by making a gift to Student Hardship today.

-Your donation will help provide a Hardship Grant to a student whose financial difficulties are affecting their studies and their wellbeing.
+Your donation could help provide a Hardship Grant to a student whose financial difficulties are affecting their studies and their wellbeing.
 Life can be lonely for these students at the best of times, and a crisis only amplifies these feelings.
-You can ensure those who are struggling, get back on track to achieve their full potential.

 - £25 could help a student with their weekly shop